Request a CatalogContact Us

 I would like to purchase one copy of the lesson plans, scan them into my computer and use them again with my other children.
 Would this break the copyright since I'm only using them with my children and not a group?

-We often receive questions regarding CHC's copyright on the lesson plans.
 The copyright on lesson plans, in the current editions, is a standard copyright, which allows unlimited use of the material as long as copies are not made of the work.
-If families were to photocopy the plans for more than one child - for all the children in the family - then the price of the plans would have to be much higher.
-The price is extremely low for all that is included: besides lesson plans, each is packed with enrichment projects and supplemental courses.
-The additional bonus to using one lesson plan per child is twofold: You will enjoy writing in the plans and having a permanent record to look back on, and we are constantly updating and adding new materials and ideas when we reprint each lesson plan.
+If families were to photocopy the plans for more than one child -- for all the children in the family -- then the price of the plans would have to be much higher.
+The additional bonus to using one lesson plan per child is twofold: you will enjoy writing in the plans and having a permanent record to look back on, and we are constantly updating and adding new materials and ideas when we reprint each lesson plan.
 We both win when the copyright law is honored; CHC and its authors and artists receive payment they have earned, which in turn enables CHC to continue to publish more materials for your growing family!

 Really, I can't see the harm in copying a workbook that I've paid for.
 Why isn't permission to copy given routinely?